Serhiy Kravchenko (politician): Early life

-He completed military service in the Armed Forces as an officer from 1982 to 1987 in the Central Group of Forces, in Czechoslovakia.
+He completed military service in the Soviet Armed Forces as an officer from 1982 to 1987 in the Central Group of Forces, in Czechoslovakia.
 From 1987 to 1993, he was in the Artemivsky District Military Commissariat of Luhansk.
 From 1993 to 1998, he was part of the Kamianobridsky District Military Commissar of Luhansk.

 He was last ranked as a lieutenant colonel.

+Entry into politics

-From 1994 to 1998, he was the Deputy of the Kamenobrodsky district council in Lugansk of the 22nd convocation.
-In 1998, he has been elected head of the Kamenobrodsky district council in the city of Lugansk on the 23rd and 24th convocations.
+From 1994 to 1998, he was the Deputy of the Kamenobrodsky district council in Luhansk of the 22nd convocation.
+In 1998, he has been elected head of the Kamenobrodsky district council in the city of Luhansk on the 23rd and 24th convocations.
 He has been a military serviceman who was seconded to work in local self-government bodies in connection with his election as the head of the Kamianobrid District Council in Luhansk.

 Since May 1998, he has been working as the chairman of the Kamianobrid District Council in Luhansk.

 Kravchenko ran for people's deputies in the 105th constituency in the 2002 parliamentary elections.

 He joined the Party of Regions.